MikeBishop/http-misc-extensions/README.md

 # STUN/TURN using PHP in Despair

-This is the working area for the Individual internet-draft, "STUN/TURN using PHP in Despair".
+This is the working area for assorted Individual internet-drafts relating to HTTP and QUIC.

 * [Editor's copy](https://MikeBishop.github.io/http-misc-extensions/)
 * [Individual Draft] (https://tools.ietf.org/html/draft-bishop-httpbis-extended-settings)